-The EURL training course 2018 was - based on the feedback from the participants - considered a success.
-The evaluation schemes for the first course was this year increased in details, enabling the participants to evaluate each day and topic on the course.
+The EURL training course 2019 was - based on the feedback from the participants - considered a success.
+The evaluation schemes enabled the participants to evaluate each day and topic on the course.
 The majority of the participants still evaluate the courses "very good".